 I’m going to call B.S. on this one.

-This sounds like a parent who has not yet read this article and has asked the kid where they want to live.
+This sounds like a parent who has not yet read this article and has asked the child where they want to live.

 A good example: